top of page

 • Head lamp/small flashlight

-• Plug converter: you can borrow one here, but you might want it for airports.
-European ones work in Israel if you jam them in the socket; Israeli ones don't work in Europe.
+• Plug converter: you can borrow one, but you might want it for airports.
+European ones work in Israel; Israeli ones often don't work in Europe.

 • NOT to bring